Mary Nightingale sits at the desk within the ITV News virtual set designed by Lightwell

 Mary Nightingale sits at the desk within the ITV News virtual set design by Lightwell

-The project pre-dates the advent of real‑time engines such as Unreal Engine.
-To achieve both high visual fidelity and strong performance, we developed an innovative approach to building the scene, combining camera reprojection with fully pre‑rendered lighting, shadows, and materials embedded directly into the textures mapped onto the geometry.
+The project pre-dates the advent of real-time engines such as Unreal Engine.
+To achieve both high visual fidelity and strong performance within the technology available at the time, Lightwell developed an innovative approach to building the scene — combining camera reprojection with fully pre-rendered lighting, shadows, and materials embedded directly into the textures mapped onto the geometry.
+It was a technically demanding solution that produced results indistinguishable from a physically based render, running reliably in a live broadcast environment for over a decade.

 Client